tonusp/NaNo2016/A_Book_of_Changes.md

 Giovanni-Carlo, whom they called GC for short, was the intellectual among them.
 He it was who had become the tutor or mentor to Dieter after that 'conversion', and had instructed him in the legend and lore of the Carolingian throne.
 They had researched the history of the Crown, come to believe that it must still be in existence somewhere, hidden away until a rightful claimant could come forward to claim the throne and unite Europe.

 Hans-Joachim, an ex-soldier who was the practical one among them.
-Late 20s, and athlete, ruggedly handsome, the weapons expert of the Brotherhood.
+Late 20s, an athlete, ruggedly handsome, the weapons expert of the Brotherhood.
 "We are not really planning an armed takeover of power," explained Dieter, "we think that with the Crown and the righful heir it will not be necessary - but just in case."

 Alice was the youngest among them, a Swiss seminarian and romantic, who had joined the Brotherhood solely out of idealism.
 And maybe, because she was just a little bit in love with Hans-Joachim.